sbt/sbt-groll/README.md

 sbt-groll can be configured by the following settings:

-- `configFile java.io.File`: The configuration file for sbt-groll; "~/.sbt-groll.conf" by default
+- `configFile: java.io.File` – the configuration file for sbt-groll; "~/.sbt-groll.conf" by default
-- `historyRef: String`: The ref (commit id, branch or tag) used for the Git history; "master" by default
+- `historyRef: String` – the ref (commit id, branch or tag) used for the Git history; "master" by default
-- `workingBranch: String`: The working branch used by sbt-groll; "groll" by default
+- `workingBranch: String` – the working branch used by sbt-groll; "groll" by default

-## Options ##
+## Arguments/options ##

-The `groll` command must be followed by one of the following options:
+The `groll` command must be followed by one of the following arguments or options:

-- `show`: Shows the current commit id and message, if current commit is in history
+- `show` – shows the current commit id and message, if current commit is in history
-- `list`: Shows the full commit history
+- `list` – shows the full commit history
-- `next`: Moves to the next commit
+- `next` – moves to the next commit
-- `prev`: Moves to the previous commit
+- `prev` – moves to the previous commit
-- `head`: Moves to the head of the commit history
+- `head` – moves to the head of the commit history
-- `initial`: Moves to a commit with a message containing "groll:initial" or starting with "Initial state"
+- `initial` – moves to a commit with a message containing "groll:initial" or starting with "Initial state"
-- `move=<commit>`: Moves to the given commit
+- `move=<commit>` – moves to the given commit
-- `push=<branch>`: Pushes the current commit via HTTPS to the "origin-https" remote repository (needs to be defined!) under the given branch
+- `push=<branch>` – pushes the current commit via HTTPS to the "origin-https" remote repository (needs to be defined!) under the given branch
-- `version`: Shows the version of sbt-groll
+- `version` – shows the version of sbt-groll

 ## Contribution policy ##